bitovi/academy/src/javascript/2-types-operators-primitives.md

-@page advanced-javascript-training/js-types Types, Operators and Primitives
+@page learn-advanced-javascript/js-types Types, Operators and Primitives
-@parent advanced-javascript-training 2
+@parent learn-advanced-javascript 2

 @description Learn about types, operators and primitives in JavaScript as well as a bonus session regarding how hash maps are created in memory!